|Directed by:||Lee Isaac Chung|

 His wife, Monica (Ye-Ri), is not as enamoured with the change.
 She had no idea the farm would be so remote and she’s appalled by the old, leaky demountable they now must live in.
 Money is also tight and she’s worried this venture, which requires significant bank borrowings, might see them end up in a worse position than beforehand.
 Their arguments are often overheard by their two perceptive children, Anne (Cho) and David (Kim), who sense the family may soon split apart.

 If you’re a fan of the film, you’ll probably describe it as “patient” and if not, you’ll refer to it as “slow”.
 It’s an observational, skilfully acted drama where we watch these characters go about their daily lives (the perspective continually changes) and there isn’t much in the way of action and surprise.
 Jacob gets help on the farm from a heavily religious man (Patton), Monica invites her Korean grandmother (Yuh-jung) to move in with them, and the two kids try to make friends at a nearby church.

 As the days pass, the connections between the characters evolve.
 By pouring so much time and energy into his work, Jacob has become blinkered to the negative impact his fatherly absence is having on the rest of the family.
-Grandma Soon-ja steps up to fill the parenting gap and she slowly wins the affections of the 7-year-old David.
-The interaction between these two is one of the film’s biggest strengths.
+Grandma Soon-ja steps up to fill the parenting gap and she slowly wins the affections of her grandson.
+The interaction between 8-year-old Alan Kim and 73-year-old Young Yuh-jung is one of the film’s biggest strengths.